European Grand Prix: As an honorific title

 The European Grand Prix was created as an honorific title by the AIACR, the FIA's predecessor in the organisation of motor racing events.
 The first race to receive the title was the Italian Grand Prix, in 1923; the French Grand Prix followed in 1924 and the Belgian Grand Prix in 1925.
 After a hiatus in 1929, the Belgian race received the title in 1930, becoming the last race to do so before World War II.

 The title was revived by the FIA after the war, when it was given to the 1947 Belgian Grand Prix.
-For the next thirty years (except 1953 and 1969–71), the title was distributed across several countries, including at the prestigious Monaco Grand Prix in 1963.
+For the next thirty years (except 1953 and 1969–1971), the title was distributed across several countries, including at the prestigious Monaco Grand Prix in 1963.
 The last race to receive the title was the 1977 British Grand Prix.
 All post-war honorific European Grands Prix were Formula One races except for the 1952 event, the Belgian Grand Prix, which was run to Formula Two regulations.

 The Italian and Belgian Grands Prix both received the title seven times, more than any other race.

-As a round of the World Championship
+As a standalone round of the World Championship

-Brands Hatch
+Brands Hatch (1983, 1985)

 The event was initially created as a stop-gap.
 In 1983, the Formula One schedule originally featured a race near Flushing Meadows in New York City.
-When the race was cancelled three months before the event, track organizers at Brands Hatch were able to create a European Grand Prix at the track in its place.
+When the race was cancelled three months before the event, track organisers at Brands Hatch were able to create a European Grand Prix at the track in its place.
 The success of the event, buoyed by a spirited battle for the World Championship, led to the event returning on the schedule the following year.
+The European Grand Prix (held on 25 September 1983) was F1's second visit of 1983 to the Brands Hatch circuit as the venue had held the Race of Champions non-championship race on 10 April earlier that same year.

 Brands Hatch was unable to host the European Grand Prix in 1984, as it was hosting the British Grand Prix in even numbered years (alternating with Silverstone) so the European GP went to a redesigned and shorter Nürburgring circuit in 1984.